Imran Khan launches projects for public welfare: Dr Shahbaz Gill | ExBulletin

 Imran Khan launches projects for public welfare: Dr Shahbaz Gill

-ISLAMABAD, (UrduPoint / Pakistan Point News – July 15, 2021): Special Assistant to the Prime Minister in charge of political communication, Dr Shahbaz Gill said on Thursday that Imran Khan launched various projects for the public welfare and not for the commission.
+ISLAMABAD, July 15 (APP): The Prime Minister’s special assistant for political communication, Dr Shahbaz Gill, said on Thursday that Imran Khan had launched various projects for the public welfare and not for the commission.

 Responding to a statement from PML-N leader Maryam Aurangzeb, he said, just to sell the steel from ‘Ittefaq Foundary’ megaprojects have been launched unnecessarily in the past and the incompetent League has spent the health and education budget on such projects.